-In this post I want to feature 40 different blogs that are worth following.
+In this post, I want to feature more than 50 different blogs that are worth following.
 Some of them are single-author blogs where the blogger shares his or her own opinions and experiences.
 Others are multi-author blogs that publish a lot of content and cover a wide variety of topics.

 Visit the blogs listed here and subscribe to those that interest you.

 And while you’re here, why not subscribe to Vital Dollar?
 Please enter your email below if you’d like to be notified of new finance/money articles on the blog.

 Now, onto the blogs.
 Feel free to leave a comment and mention other personal finance blogs that you like.

 If you’re looking for even more blogs, don’t miss my list of the best FIRE (Financial Independence, Retire Early) Blogs.
 You may also love PersonalFinanceBlogs.com, which highlights the best articles from various finance blogs each day.

 The Best Personal Finance Blogs

 Penny Hoarder is an incredibly popular site that reaches millions of visitors every month.
 The team of writers covers topics like saving money, freebies and deals, and making money.

 Budgets Are Sexy is the blog of J. Money, although guest posts from other writers are also published.
 J. Money started the blog 10 years ago out of a desire to help others to pay more attention to their finances.
 On the blog he tracks and shares his own net worth.